BoedayaID/boedayaapicloud/boedayaApi.md

-## 2. Get Provinsi berdasarkan pulau api
+## 2. Get Provinsi by pulau api
-mendapatkan provinsi berdasarkan pulau di indonesia
+get provinsi by pulau in indonesia

 ##### URL